segmentio/segment-docs/src/connections/storage/data-lakes/data-lakes-manual-setup.md

 ### Configure logging

 On the General Options step, configure logging to use the same S3 bucket you configured as the destination for the final data (`segment-data-lakes` in this case).
-Once configured, logs will be written to a new prefix, and separated from the final processed data.
+Once configured, logs are to a new prefix, and separated from the final processed data.

 Set value of the **vendor** tag to `segment`.
-This is used in the IAM policy to provide Segment access to submit jobs in the EMR cluster.
+The IAM policy uses this to provide Segment access to submit jobs in the EMR cluster.

 ![Configure logging](images/05_logging.png)

 ### Secure the cluster

-On the Security step, ensure that the following steps have been completed:
+On the Security step, be sure to complete the following steps:
 1. Create or select an **EC2 key pair**.
 2. Choose the appropriate roles in the **EC2 instance profile**.
 3. Select the appropriate security groups for the Master and Core & Task types.

 ![Secure the cluster](images/06_secure-cluster.png)

-The image uses the default settings, however these settings can be made more restrictive, if required.
+The image uses the default settings.
+You can make these settings more restrictive, if required.

 ## Step 3 - Create an Access Management role and policy